supaorg/supa/packages/client/README.md

 # @supa/client

-The client library for Supa - provides UI components and functionality for building Supa-based applications.
+The client library for Sila - provides UI components and functionality for building Sila-based applications.

 ## Installation